Optimal Allocations under Strongly Pigou-Dalton Criteria: Hidden Layer Structure & Efficient Combinatorial Approach: Indivisible items and agents with 0/1-add valuations

+\begin{proof} 1.
+An item $o$ from $S_d$ (or $R_d$, respectively) is not attractive to any lower-ranked agent, since otherwise $\chi$ admits a transfer from $s_d$ (or $r_d$, respectively) to a lower-ranked agent (using just one reallocation of $o$), which contradicts \Cref{prop:layer-agents}.
+As a result, an item from $S_d$ (or $R_d$, respectively) cannot be allocated to any lower-ranked agent in $\chi'$.

-It remains to prove that (2) \emph{a lower-indexed item cannot be allocated to a higher-indexed agent in any (stable) allocation}.
-We prove this by induction.
-Here, for the simplicity of presentation, assume $\max\{h_i\}=3$ as shown in \Cref{pic:layers-proof}.
-First, the items indexed lower than $r_3$ cannot be allocated to $r_3$ in any stable allocation $\chi'$.
-Otherwise, as the items in $R_3$ must be allocated to $r_3$ (by the analysis above), some agent in $r_3$ receives more than 3 items by the pigeonhole principle, which implies that $\p(\chi')$ is non-optimal under $\LexiMax$, meaning that $\chi'$ is not stable (\Cref{thm:main}).
-By the same argument, (in any stable allocation $\chi'$) the items indexed lower than $s_3$ cannot be allocated to $s_3$ (otherwise $\p(\chi')$ contains more agents receiving $3$ items than $\p(\chi)$ which is impossible), the items indexed lower than $r_2$ cannot be given to $r_2$, so on and so forth. \end{proof}
+2. We prove it by induction.
+In this proof, for the simplicity of presentation, assume $\max\{h_i\}=3$; see \Cref{pic:layers-proof}.
+First, the items ranked lower than $r_3$ cannot be allocated to $r_3$ in $\chi'$.
+Otherwise, as the items in $R_3$ must be allocated to $r_3$ (by the analysis above), some agent in $r_3$ receives more than 3 items by the pigeonhole principle, which implies that $\p(\chi')$ is non-optimal under $\LexiMax$, and therefore $\chi'$ is not stable (\Cref{thm:main}).
+Similarly, the items ranked lower than $s_3$ cannot be allocated to $s_3$ in $\chi'$, otherwise $\p(\chi')$ contains more agents receiving $3$ items than $\p(\chi)$ which is impossible.
+So on and so forth. \end{proof}